jijicodes/jijicodes/README.md

 Hi 👋, I'm Jenna Seo, a passionate frontend developer in Web development.
-I am curretly working on building the next generation of dApps with React TypeScript.
+I am currently working on building the next generation of dApps with React TypeScript.

 ## About Me
 With a background in early childhood education, I bring a unique combination of organizational skills, patience, and curiosity to my work as a software engineer.
 My journey from teaching to tech has equipped me with a fresh perspective and a passion for continuous learning and problem-solving.
 I am dedicated to creating user-friendly and innovative solutions in the world of frontend development.